Sustainable Procurement of Shea Kernels

 Creating value in local communities

-Fuji Oil Ghana Ltd. continues to process shea kernels and shea butter locally in West Africa, and conduct employee training in operations, quality and safety, in order to create value and employment in local communities.
+Fuji Oil Ghana Ltd. continues to process and produce shea kernels and shea butter in West Africa, and to engage in the training of local employees on plant operations, quality control and safety, in order to create value and employment in local communities.

-Under the Tebma-Kandu program, the company has signed memorandums of understanding (MOUs) with 16 women’s cooperatives, sponsors warehouses to procure specific volumes of shea kernels at a given quality from the cooperatives, and provides pre-financing without any special conditions or restrictions before the start of the harvest season.
-This initiative is expected to benefit about 20,000 women in Northern Ghana, empower the women involved in the shea kernel industry, and help improve the shea kernel production capacity of these cooperatives.
+Under the Tebma-Kandu program, the company has signed memorandums of understanding (MOUs) with 34 women's cooperatives as of 2022, funded the construction of warehouses to procure guaranteed volumes of shea kernels at a given quality from the cooperatives, and provides pre-financing without any special conditions or restrictions before the start of the harvest season.
+This program includes capacity building of cooperative members and reforestation projects.
+This initiative has benefited about 20,000 women in farms in Northern Ghana by empowering them and helping improve the productivity of the cooperatives covered by the program.
+In FY2023, the number of women's cooperatives in the program is set to increase to 52.

 Collaboration with external organizations

-Fuji Oil Ghana Ltd. is a member of the Global Shea Alliance (GSA)* and the Shea Network Ghana.
+Fuji Oil Ghana Ltd. joined the Global Shea Alliance (GSA)* in 2013 and the Shea Network Ghana in 2015.
 The activities of these organizations are:

 - Business training for women